thomasbrus/predicting-scrabble-game-outcomes/1-collecting-scrabble-data/README.md

-# 1. Collecting scrabble data
+# 1. Collecting Scrabble data

 In this step we will explain how to fetch Scrabble games from the Internet Scrabble Club server and store these in a PostgreSQL database.